 The Brazen Head is the oldest pub in Ireland, having first opened in 1198, and is an excellent place to visit any day of the week.
-However, it is best visited for Food, Folklore and Fairies, a regular event that includes dinner and traditional Irish music, folklore, and storytelling.
+Enjoy a dinner with traditional Irish music and folklore.

-When it’s time for the obligatory pint of Irish Guinness, head to John Mulligan, a pub known for serving a good fresh pint of Guinness.
+When it’s time for the obligatory pint of Irish Guinness, head to the Mulligan’s, a pub known for serving a good fresh pint of Guinness.
 It’s that reputation, in fact, which leads them to go through kegs of the unpasteurized beer so quickly that the pint you’re served there is likely to be as fresh as you will find.
-John Mulligan is also one of Dublin’s more historic pubs, having been popular among the great Irish writers such as James Joyce.
+Mulligan’s is also one of Dublin’s most historic pubs, having been popular among the great Irish writers such as James Joyce.

 With over 1,000 years of eating and drinking history, Dublin’s pubs and restaurants have a charm and flavour that can’t be found elsewhere — and these are just a few of the highlights.
 Regardless of where you go during your visit to Ireland, don’t forget to try a breakfast, a Guinness, and a stew — you can’t go wrong.